 Consequently, in 1938, a thorough review on teacher training in Hong Kong was conducted by a committee appointed by Governor Northcote.
-It recommended that a full-time training college for teachers be established, so that they could undertake a wider range of academic studies and have more time for both theoretical and practical training in teaching.
-The Teachers' Training College was thus opened on Hospital Road in September 1939 as the first full-time teacher training college in Hong Kong.
-It offered a two-year full-time course constituted by an English section (24 students) and a Chinese section (24 students).
+It recommended that a full-time training college for teachers be established, so that they could undertake a wider range of academic studies and have more time for both theoretical and practical training in teaching.3 The Teachers' Training College was thus opened on Hospital Road in September 1939 as the first full-time teacher training college in Hong Kong.
+It offered a two-year full-time course constituted by an English section (24 students) and a Chinese section (24 students), in each of which were enrolled 12 men and 12 women.
 It was renamed Northcote Training College in 1941 when it was relocated to the Bonham Road campus.
 The new main building was designed to accommodate 100 students and included a gymnasium, a nature study laboratory, rooms for handicrafts and domestic science, art, music and geography, lecture rooms and rooms for taking and observing practical teaching work.
 Every practical subject had its own room.
-The trace of the name "Northcote Training College" could still be identified at the main entrance leading to the central staircase of the main building during site inspection in 2020.
+The trace of the name "Northcote Training College" could still be identified at the main entrance leading to the central staircase of the main building during site inspection in 2020.4